10 Reasons to Advance Your Nursing Education

 This transformation is a result of many factors that have collectively contributed to the growing importance of nurses today.
 For instance, thanks to modern medicine and advancements, more people live to an older age.
 And with an increasingly aging population, there is a greater demand for skilled and compassionate nurses to advocate for patients’ needs.
 More significantly, interdisciplinary healthcare members now recognize nurses' essential roles and are more eager to have them on their teams.

-But while there is an increasing demand for nurses worldwide, this profession is also becoming highly competitive.
+There is an increasing demand for nurses worldwide, this profession is also becoming highly competitive.
 Hospitals and employers only want to hire the best, so you must do everything possible to stay ahead as a nursing professional.
 And an ideal way to do this is by pursuing an advanced education.
-However, if this doesn’t seem enough to convince you, perhaps the following seven reasons will.
+However, if this doesn’t seem enough to convince you, perhaps the following top 10 reasons will.

 1. Greater opportunities for career growth